evoila/osb-docs/service-docs/pages/osb-rabbitmq.md

 The following settings are defined in the schema in service_plan.schemas.service_instance.**create**.parameters.properties.rabbitmq.properties and service_plan.schemas.service_instance.**update**.parameters.properties.rabbitmq.properties

-> **_IMPORTANT:_** If SSL has been enabled via settings, it must not be disabled, while the service instance ist running.
+> **_IMPORTANT:_** If SSL has been enabled via settings, it must not be disabled, while the service instance is running.

 | Parameter | Type | Default Value | Description |
 | - | - | - | - |